moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting you can upload custom fonts to the theme.
 The advantage of uploading fonts to this file area is that those fonts can be delivered without a check if the user is logged in and can be used as locally installed fonts everywhere on the site.
 As soon as you have uploaded at least one font to this filearea and have stored the settings, a list will appear underneath which will give you CSS code snippets which you can use as a boilerplate to reference particular fonts in your custom SCSS.

-##### FontAwesome

-Moodle core ships with FontAwesome 4 icons which are fine, but FontAwesome has evolved since then.
-If you want to use more recent FontAwesome icons, you can do this with this setting.
-As soon as you choose another version than FontAwesome 4, additional settings will appear where you can upload more recent FontAwesome versions.

 #### Tab "H5P"

 ##### Raw CSS for H5P